Skip to content

 WAC 314-55-035

-Your people stack lives where your registers do.
-Hiring pipeline runs an FCRA-compliant background-check flow with the WAC 314-55-035 cannabis overlay baked in — disclosure, authorization, provider, result, adverse action — so a manager makes the WSLCB-vs-FCRA call deliberately, not silently.
-AI proposes proportionate-response options for write-ups against WA labor and WSLCB rules.
-Performance reviews use a five-dimension rubric with acknowledgement-required workflow.
-Onboarding training has 9 modules across 5 role tracks (budtender, lead, inventory, purchasing, admin) so a new hire’s first week is a checklist, not a dropped baton.
+Your people stack lives where your registers do — hiring, write-ups, reviews, and training on the same database the floor rings on, not four disconnected tools.
+The hiring pipeline runs an FCRA-aligned background-check flow with the WAC 314-55-035 cannabis overlay baked in — disclosure, authorization, provider, result, adverse action — so a manager makes the WSLCB-vs-FCRA call deliberately, not silently.
+AI drafts proportionate-response options for write-ups against WA labor and WSLCB rules; a manager decides.
+Performance reviews use a five-dimension rubric with an acknowledgement-required workflow.
+Onboarding training runs 9 modules across 5 role tracks (budtender, lead, inventory, purchasing, admin) so a new hire’s first week is a checklist, not a dropped baton.

 What’s in it